stibinator/DuAEF_Duik_Docs/src/docs/wiggle.md

 - *Collapse dimensions* adds a unique control for all axis, *Separate dimensions* adds a set of controls for each axis.

-- *Unique control* creates a single effect for all selected properties, but *Individual controls* creates an effect for each property.
+- *Unified control* creates a single effect for all selected properties, but *Individual controls* creates an effect for each property.